 - Tim Horsburgh

-As founder of Projecto Willis LLC, Bill Siegel is applying his skills as an educator and documentary filmmaker; offering consulting, video production and training services to schools, businesses, non-profits and community organizations across the country and directing and producing a variety of commercial and educational media.
-Bill is an award-winning documentary filmmaker.
+Bill Siegel was a valued member of the Kartemquin community for several decades, beginning as a researcher on Hoop Dreams, through to his masterpiece The Trials of Muhammad Ali, and up to his passing in December 2018.
+Bill was an award-winning documentary filmmaker.
 He was director, producer and researcher for the Emmy-winning, The Trials of Muhammad Ali, which premiered at the 2013 Tribeca Film Festival and has screened worldwide.
 Siegel co-directed and produced The Weather Underground, which was nominated for an Academy Award in 2004, had its worldwide premiere at the 2003 Sundance Film Festival and was selected for the Whitney Biennial.
-As an educator, Siegel worked for 23 years with The Great Books Foundation (GBF), a non-profit dedicated to literacy and lifelong learning.

 Rachel produced the award-winning documentary The Trials of Muhammad Ali, which premiered at the Tribeca Film Festival and was broadcast on PBS's Independent Lens in 2014.
 Prior to that, she served as co-producer on Kartemquin's Mormon Movie, American Arab, and On Beauty, and Associate Producer on A Good Man, broadcast on PBS American Masters in 2011.
 In 2014, Rachel joined the staff at Siskel/Jacobs Productions as its Director of Production.
 In that capacity, she produces and directs a number of feature documentaries, web shorts, nonprofit videos, and branded content.